jeraldrich/MSLP/README.md

-# MSLP - Multiprocessing SQLAlchemy Largefile Processor
+# MSLP - Multiprocessing SQLAlchemy Largefile Processing

+- Parses file of any size (1GB+)
+- Inserts file contents into mysql using SQLAlchemy per processor
+- Processes 10million+ rows of json into MySQL in 2 minutes on 6cpus

 INSTALL NOTES:

 - have mysql installed